 To regularly keep the Bank informed as to the progress of the work of construction of the said Flat.

 Allottee/ Borrower(s) :

-The Allottee/ Borrower(s) has approached the Bank for providing finance and the Bank has agreed to sanction loan of Rs…..........(Rupees…........................................only) to the Allottee / Borrower jointly with the co-applicant subject to usual terms and conditions applicable to the said Loan, such as mortgage of property, rate of interest, repayment terms, payment of penal interest in case of default, assignment of insurance policy to the Bank and furnishing of other collateral securities etc.. and at the request of the Borrower, the Bank has agreed to sanction loan of Rs…..........................................................(Rupees….............….............................. ...........................................................only) (herein after referred as “Facility”) on the terms and conditions as agreed between the Bank and the Borrower under the Facility Agreement.
+The Allottee/ Borrower(s) has approached the Bank for providing finance and the Bank has agreed to sanction loan of INR…………………........../-(Indian Rupees…...................................................................................................................................only) to the Allottee / Borrower jointly with the co-applicant subject to usual terms and conditions applicable to the said Loan, such as mortgage of property, rate of interest, repayment terms, payment of penal interest in case of default, assignment of insurance policy to the Bank and furnishing of other collateral securities etc.. and at the request of the Borrower, the Bank has agreed to sanction loan of INR ……………………………..../- (Indian Rupees….............….............................. ..........................................................................................only) (herein after referred as “Facility”) on the terms and conditions as agreed between the Bank and the Borrower under the Facility Agreement.

 The Allottee / Borrower(s) undertakes and agrees to execute and provide Builder Buyer Agreement and No Objection Certificate regarding creation of mortgage of the said Premises in favor of the Bank before execution of this Agreement.

-The Allottee/ Borrower(s) undertakes and agrees that in case of any default by the Allottee/ Borrower(s) in any of the terms and conditions of the allotment letter and/or this Agreement the allotment of the said Flat shall be cancelled and/or the Allottee/ Borrower(s) if desires to withdraw from the scheme, the Allotee/ Borrower(s) shall refund the entire amount to the Bank together with interest and all other charges at the rate as applied by the Bank.
+The Allottee/ Borrower(s) undertakes and agrees that in case of any default by the Allottee/ Borrower(s) in any of the terms and conditions of the allotment letter and/or this Agreement the allotment of the said Flat shall be cancelled and/or the Allottee/ Borrower(s) if desires to withdraw from the scheme, the Allotee/ Borrower(s) shall refund only the amount disbursed by the bank towards loan till the date of cancellation.

 The Allottee/ Borrower(s) acknowledge and agree to pay and borne all stamp duty and charges payable for registration of the deed of conveyance or transfer and also on deed of mortgage and/or all other related charges.

-The Allottee/ Borrower(s) agrees that in case Allotte/ Borrower(s) desired to withdraw from this Agreement or in the event of cancellation of allotment of the said Flat for whatsoever reason(s) or if Allottee/ Borrower(s) fails to pay the balance amount being the difference between the loan sanctioned by the Bank and the provisional/ final price of the Flat and/or the contract between the Owner / Developer and the Borrower is terminated or rescinded for whatever reasons, the Borrower shall be responsible to refund the entire amount received with the agreed applicable interest and Dues to the Bank.
+The Allottee/ Borrower(s) agrees that in case Allotte/ Borrower(s) desired to withdraw from this Agreement or in the event of cancellation of allotment of the said Flat for whatsoever reason(s) or if Allottee/ Borrower(s) fails to pay the balance amount being the difference between the loan sanctioned by the Bank and the provisional/ final price of the Flat, and/or the contract between the Owner / Developer and the Borrower is terminated or rescinded for whatever reasons, the Borrower shall be responsible to refund the only the amount disbursed by the bank towards loan till the date of cancellation.

 The Allottee/ Borrower(s) and the Owner / Developer hereby agrees that in case of any default(s) in any of the terms and conditions of Allottee/ Borrower(s) obligations defined under this Agreement or the facility agreement, then the Bank shall have the right to purchase the said Flat in its name or advise the Owner / Developer to transfer the said Flat to some other customer identified by the Bank or shall have the right to recover the entire money standing to the credit of the Allottee/ Borrower(s) in the books of Owner / Developer.
 The Bank shall refund the excess money if any to the Allottee/ Borrower(s) after adjusting its Dues and other incidental charges/recovery charges/legal cost.